scenatech/Project_one/my_to_do.md

 7. git push =Git command that sends the committed changes in your local repository to a remote repository.

 8. git branch = It is a command that is used to display the branch.

+9. git pull = Use to pull changes made from github to local machine.